EricaLinaG/Emacsn/README.md

 It just sort of bloomed after that.
 You know something is right when features just start falling out of the code.

+  - It has multiple Emacs configurations to choose from.
-  - It has a default profile which gets dev, stable and test installs.
+  - It has a default configuration which gets _dev, stable_ and _test_ profiles and installs.
+  - The default profiles can be reassigned to any known configuration.
   - There is always vanilla gnu and gnu-server boot profiles.
-  - On install it runs what it needs to update the new install's packages.
+  - On install it runs what it can to update the new install's packages.
   - It makes your Chemacs profiles for you.
   - Each installation automatically gets two boot profiles. <name> and <name>-server.
-  - It makes snapshots backups of your profiles any time they change.
+  - It makes snapshot backups of your profiles any time they change.
-  - Your custom profiles can be persisted for subsequent installs.
+  - Your custom Chemacas profiles can be persisted for subsequent installs.
   - All the data/code is template driven and easy to change.
   - It maintains a list of installable Emacs configurations.
-  - Single command to make a new configuration from a repository url and install it.
+  - Single command to create a new configuration from a repository url and install it.
-  - The default profiles, `dev, stable, test`, can be reassigned and rebuilt with a single command.
   - A configuration can point at a repository branch if desired.
   - Its possible to have more than one working Emacsn.
   - It has status